- What do you look for in an applicant to UMD? How do I apply?

 - What types of extra curricular activities are offered on campus?

 - The UMD Outdoor Program offers extensive outdoor programming as well as educational programming.
-In addition, there are approximately 200 student organizations including professional, political and social action, religious, greek, recreational, and special interest groups.
-Another way to explore what is available is through the Engage! web page.
+In addition, there are over 240 student organizations including professional, political and social action, religious, greek, recreational, and special interest groups.

 - What types of entertainment are offered in the Duluth community?